jufi2112/pose_estimation_demonstrator/README.md

     - This requires a python environment with numpy installed
     - **Tip:** You can make a client act as a producer (and send poses from an existing `.npz` file, e.g. from the [AMASS](https://amass.is.tue.mpg.de/) dataset) by calling `python tcp_client.py --producer -d <path to the .npz file> --fps X` where X specifies the fps with which the poses should be send to the server
         - `python tcp_client.py -h` provides information on further parameters that may be necessary, depending on your `.npz` file.
+    -  **Tips from Sirius:** For "ModuleNotFoundError: No module named 'quaternion'", when you use pip, first uninstall the quaternion, and reinstall the numpy-quaternion, this could solve the problem.

 3. Start the playback in the Unity `Prediction` scene
     - In order to use the latest scripts from GitHub, you may need to trigger a recompilation
     - You can tweak various settings in the already placed `TcpPuppeteer` and `smplx_male_tcp` prefabs